sidharthponram916/classrate/ReadMe.md

 ## Credentials

 ClassRate accumulates 1,250+ unique visitors per month, and has 140+ courses reviews within launch.
 Please spread the word about ClassRate as it can be a useful tool as more reviews are made on our site!

+## For Developers

+Contact me on Discord (vaderai) for more information about developing on our codebase.